Best pocket WiFi for Singapore and how to buy yours

 Here’s what you need to know about Changi Recommends:

-• How to collect: Upon arrival, you can pick up your pocket WiFi device at any of Changi Airport’s four terminals.
-Remember your booking voucher when collecting your device.
+- How to collect: Upon arrival, pick up your pocket WiFi device at any of Changi Airport’s four terminals (Terminals 1–4 Arrival Halls).

-• How to use: Turn on the portable WiFi, link it with your phone/tablet/laptop, and introduce the password, which is located at the back of your pocket WiFi.
+- How to use: Turn on the portable WiFi, link it with your phone/tablet/laptop, and enter the password located on the back of your pocket WiFi.
+Each device provides 10 GB of high-speed 4G data per day and connects up to 5 devices.

 Advantages and disadvantages of Changi Recommends